-Readers of my newspaper column will always ask me at this time of year what my New Year's resolutions will be.
-And I will always admit that I have never made them.
+Readers of my former long-time newspaper column always asked me at this time of year what my New Year's resolutions would be.
+And I would always admit that I have never made them.

 Why not?
 I'm not really sure.
 Perhaps I haven't wanted to disappoint myself if I haven't kept them.

 Or perhaps I simply never made the ceremonial "big deal" about the change from one year to another.
 After all, I sometimes joke, that change means I have to remember to write a new date on my check, and that's something I don't adapt to overnight.
-Sometimes, in fact, the new year comes along at about the same time I've finally begun to automatically write the correct date; and then it's not correct anymore!
+(Sometimes, in fact, the next year comes along at about the same time I've finally begun to automatically write the correct date; and then it's not correct anymore!)

-Go ahead---share with me your New Year's Eve adventures and misadventures, and share with me the New Year's resolutions you will make and break.
-I enjoy hearing about them.
+Go ahead...
+Share your New Year's Eve adventures and misadventures.
+Share the New Year's resolutions you will make and break.
+Who doesn't enjoy those often entertaining stories?

 But the old year will end and the new one will begin without any real help from me.